AnkurSheel/bookland/Bookland/input/posts/2021/2021-02-07-the-art-of-learning/index.md

 If it's a physical discipline, we can slowly and incrementally condense our movements.
 The key is to take small steps to refine our timing and precision so that the body can barely feel the condensing practice and repeating each step over and over again.

-> Growth comes at the expense of previous comfort or safety.
+> Growth comes at the expense of previous comfort or safety

 We grow by pushing ourselves and finding what lies at the outer reaches of our abilities.